SMAC-Group/course_intro_statistics/slides/chapter1_diet.md

 # Getting the data

-In this set of slides we will replicate the "diet" data analysis presented in the lectures slides.
+In this set of slides we will replicate the `diet` data analysis presented in the lectures slides.
 Our first step is to download the data which are available in the `idar` R package.
 Assuming that this package is installed (if not please refer to Section 1 of this chapter), we can load the data as follows:

 ```r
 # Import data